robocup-junior/rcj-soccersim/docs/docs/how_to_run_sim.md

 - RoboCupJunior Soccer Sim

 **Output**
-- MPEG-4 video or HTML site
+- MPEG-4 video and/or HTML site
+- JSON file containing all the important events happened during the game

 ## Preliminaries